|

 obtain taped performances of this beautiful voice for release on Don

-of pianist-conductor-composer Heinz Sandauer - "Der Sandauer"
+famous pianist-conductor-composer Heinz Sandauer, "Der Sandauer" as

 Heinz